 Although privacy-cautious internet users can’t even imagine going online without encrypting their internet traffic, many still know very little about true benefits of this feature.
 To put it simple: encryption is the act of scrambling data, so it makes no sense to those who try to intercept and read it.
 Thus, when choosing security tools, make sure they offer an end-to-end encryption.
 Here are a few worth considering:

-Another way to avoid being spying on is to simply quit using the internet.
-Or you can stop racking your brains and get a reliable VPN service.
+Another way to avoid surveillance is to simply quit using the internet.
+Or you can stop racking your brains and get a reliable VPN service such as NordVPN.
 It will hide your IP address and encrypt your communications with strong security protocols.
 No one, not even your internet service provider (ISP), will be able to see and log what you do on the web.